jcoglan/restore/README.markdown

 * `reStore.Redis` - Stores data in a Redis database, and all stored data is base64-encoded.
 It can be run with any number of server processes.

-All the backends support the same st of features, including ability to store arbitrary binary data with content types and modification times.
+All the backends support the same set of features, including the ability to store arbitrary binary data with content types and modification times.

 They are configured as follows: